 The Seasonal Wonder of King George Falls in Australia’s Kimberley Region

 In the extreme northwest corner of Australia, a rust-red coastline rises out of the water like a medieval city wall.
 Come January, when the wet season soaks the parched earth of the Kimberley region, hundreds of thousands of gallons of fresh water spill over a 25-story high cliff face into the King George River.
 It’s a wondrous sight: Twin falls with water as white as wedding veils plunging into two emerald pools, which are hugged by enormous sandstone arms.
+They’re among the most spectacular waterfalls in western Australia

 The Closest Thing to Time Travel